ebolblga/lucid-dream-checklist/README.md

-# lucid-dream-checklist
+<h1 align="right">Lucid dream checklist 📋✔️</h1>

 [![en](https://img.shields.io/badge/lang-en-green.svg)](https://github.com/ebolblga/lucid-dream-checklist/blob/master/README.md)
 [![ru](https://img.shields.io/badge/lang-ru-red.svg)](https://github.com/ebolblga/lucid-dream-checklist/blob/master/README.ru.md)
 <!-- DeepWiki badge here: https://deepwiki.ryoppippi.com/ -->

-_DISCLAIMER: I'm not neural or [oneirology](https://en.wikipedia.org/wiki/Oneirology) scientist, nor am I a psychiatrist, I'm just a dude that formed a small list of ideas I came across during lucid dream experimentation when I was a kid.
-I don't know if it possible to cause yourself a trauma or become mentally ill, so try those things out at your own risk._

-Contributions to the checklist are welcome, just send a PR or open an issue.
+Contributions to the checklist are welcome, just send a PR by following [contribution guide](https://github.com/ebolblga/lucid-dream-checklist/blob/main/CONTRIBUTING.md).

 ## 1. Introduction
+> [!CAUTION]
+> I'm not a neural or [oneirology](https://en.wikipedia.org/wiki/Oneirology) scientist, nor am I a psychiatrist, I'm just a dude that formed a small list of ideas I came across during lucid dream experimentation back when I was a <sub>small kid</sub>.
+I don't know if it's possible to cause yourself some sort of trauma from such experiments, so try those things out at your own risk.

+I noticed that not a lot of people go so far with lucid dreams, most of my friends report only experiencing this effect once or twice in their lifetime.
+But in fact you can force yourself to lucid dream more often and do quite a lot.
+I always wanted to somehow share this checklist, but some concepts were hard to explain with words.
+Thankfully now we have diffustion models that generate images from text quite well.
+Moreover first open source model that can generate videos from text came out - [Wan2.2](https://huggingface.co/Wan-AI/Wan2.2-T2V-A14B), althoguh it was not used for visual examples in the repository yet.

+> [!TIP]
-Simply fork this repository and slowly check the boxes you've already tried.
+> Simply fork this repository and slowly check off the things you've already tried.

 ## 2. List of terms and abbreviations
 > **Lucid dream** - a type of dream where you are aware that you’re dreaming while it’s happening.